-Rating A Rating B Rating C uses language, tone and non-verbal behaviours which are appropriate in a wide range of contexts uses language, tone and non-verbal behaviours that are appropriate in a range of contexts uses language, tone and non-verbal behaviours that are appropriate in a limited range of contexts responds and accurately conveys information, seeking clarification when necessary responds and conveys information, seeking clarification when necessary responds and conveys information in a limited range of contexts uses communication devices to appropriately communicate, adhering to established protocols and safety procedures uses communication devices to communicate, adhering to established protocols and safety procedures uses communication devices in accordance with established protocols and safety procedures, as directed produces a well-structured written case study and enterprise report, using appropriate terminology and formats produces a well-structured written case study and enterprise report, using appropriate terminology and formats produces a well-structured written case study and enterprise report, using a limited range of relevant terminology and formats assigns, describes and correctly identifies roles and responsibilities in relation to other members of the team describes and correctly identifies roles and responsibilities in relation to other members of the team correctly identifies roles and responsibilities in relation to other members of the team performs roles in teams that align with performs roles in teams that align performs roles in teams as directed.
+Rating A Rating B Rating C uses language, tone and non-verbal behaviours which are appropriate in a wide range of contexts uses language, tone and non-verbal behaviours that are appropriate in a range of contexts uses language, tone and non-verbal behaviours that are appropriate in a limited range of contexts responds and accurately conveys information, seeking clarification when necessary responds and conveys information, seeking clarification when necessary responds and conveys information in a limited range of contexts uses communication devices to appropriately communicate, adhering to established protocols and safety procedures uses communication devices to communicate, adhering to established protocols and safety procedures uses communication devices in accordance with established protocols and safety procedures, as directed produces a well-structured written case study and enterprise report, using appropriate terminology and formats produces a well-structured written case study and enterprise report, using appropriate terminology and formats produces a well-structured written case study and enterprise report, using a limited range of relevant terminology and formats assigns, describes and correctly identifies roles and responsibilities in relation to other members of the team describes and correctly identifies roles and responsibilities in relation to other members of the team correctly identifies roles and responsibilities in relation to other members of the team performs roles in teams that align with defined responsibilities and uses appropriate links with other teams when required. performs roles in teams that align with defined responsibilities and links with other teams, as required. performs roles in teams as directed.